isaacnmm/pestpolicy-hugo2XX/content/posts/how-does-oiling-prevent-rusting/index.md

 Old oil should be removed from the metal surface and replaced with a new oil coat in order to improve the metals service life as well as keep off rust completely.

-> See Also: > Rustoleum galvanized metal primer

 ###  c.
 How to apply oil on metal